ScottLogic/blog/_posts/2025-12-19-options-appraisal-pragmatic-guide.md

 When people talk about options appraisal, they often mean technology selection.
 In practice, that's just one specialised case, and it usually comes with additional considerations.
 I use the same underlying technique in work where it's more about [strategy and direction rather than selecting a tech stack](https://www.scottlogic.com/our-work/scottish-assessors-portal-modernisation-strategy), which is the focus here.

-## When is an options appraisal worth it?
+## Is an options appraisal always worth it?

-Short answer: not always.

 I don't reach for options appraisal by default.
 I reach for options appraisal when: